-Corporate expenses were 15% lower at \$6.6 million in the first quarter of 2011 compared to \$7.7 million in the same period in 2010.
-Corporate expenses decreased primarily due to lower litigation and related costs at NL.
+Corporate expenses were 154% higher at \$16.8 million in the second quarter of 2011 compared to \$6.7 million in the same period in 2010, and were 63% higher at \$23.4 million in the first six months of 2011 compared to \$14.4 million in the same period of 2010.
+Corporate expenses increased primarily due to higher environmental remediation and related expense in 2011.
 Included in corporate expense are:

-- litigation and related costs at NL of \$1.8 million in 2011 compared to \$2.9 million in 2010 and - environmental expenses of \$.1 million in each of 2010 and 2011.
+- litigation and related costs at NL of \$1.2 million and \$3.0 million in the second quarter and first six months of 2011, respectively, compared to \$2.0 million and \$4.9 million (exclusive of the \$32.2 million above) in the same periods of 2010 and - environmental remediation and related expense at NL of \$9.7 million and \$9.9 million in the second quarter and first six months of 2011, respectively, compared to credits of \$1.0 million and \$.9 million in the same periods of 2010.

-While our net general corporate expenses were lower in the first quarter of 2011 as compared to the first quarter of 2010, overall we expect our net general corporate expenses for all of calendar 2011 will be higher than 2010 due to higher expected litigation and related expenses.
 The level of our litigation and related expenses varies from period to period depending upon, among other things, the number of cases in which we are currently involved, the nature of such cases and the current stage of such cases (e.g. discovery, pre-trial motions, trial or appeal, if applicable).
+See Note 14 to the Condensed Consolidated Financial Statements.

-In addition, we adjust our environmental accruals as further information becomes available to us or as circumstances change.
-Such further information or changed circumstances could result in an increase or reduction in our accrued environmental costs.
-Obligations for environmental remediation costs are difficult to assess and estimate, and it is possible that actual costs for environmental remediation will exceed accrued amounts or that costs will be incurred in the future for sites in which we cannot currently estimate the liability.
-See Note 14 to our Condensed Consolidated Financial Statements.
-If our current expectations regarding the number of cases or sites in which we expect to be involved during 2011, or the nature of such cases or sites, were to change, our corporate expenses could be higher than we currently estimate and involve amounts that are material.
+Obligations associated with environmental remediation and related matters are difficult to assess and estimate, and it is possible that actual costs will exceed accrued amounts or that costs will be incurred in the future for sites in which we cannot currently estimate our liability.
+If these events were to occur in the remainder of 2011, our corporate expenses would be higher than we currently estimate.
+In addition, we adjust our accruals for environmental remediation and related matters as further information becomes available to us or as circumstances change.
+Further information or changed circumstances could result in an increase or reduction in our accrued costs.
+See Note 14 to the Condensed Consolidated Financial Statements.

+Overall we expect that our net general corporate expenses for all of calendar 2011 will be higher than 2010 due to higher expected litigation and environmental remediation and related expenses.
+If our current expectations regarding the number of cases or sites in which we expect to be involved in during 2011, or if the nature of such cases or sites were to change, our corporate expenses could be higher than we currently estimate and involve amounts that are material.

 Loss on Prepayment of Debt and Interest Expense - We have a significant amount of indebtedness denominated in the euro, primarily through our subsidiary Kronos International, Inc. ("KII").
-In this regard, on March 24, 2011 KII redeemed euro 80 million of its 6.5% Senior Secured Notes, and borrowed under Kronos' European revolving credit facility at an average rate of 2.85% at March 31, 2011 in order to fund the redemption.
+In this regard, in March 2011 KII redeemed euro 80 million of its 6.5% Senior Secured Notes, and borrowed under Kronos' European revolving credit facility in order to fund the redemption.
 As a result, we recognized a \$3.3 million pre-tax interest charge related to the prepayment of the 6.5% Senior Secured Notes in the first quarter of 2011, consisting of the call premium and the write-off of unamortized deferred financing costs and original issue discount associated with the redeemed Senior Notes.
 See Note 9 to our Condensed Consolidated Financial Statements.
 Following such redemption, KII has euro 320 million aggregate principal amount of 6.5% Senior Secured Notes due in 2013 outstanding.
 The interest expense we recognize on these fixed rate Notes varies with fluctuations in the euro exchange rate.